Nonequilibrium configuration interaction method for transport in correlated quantum systems: Introduction

-This equation is equivalent to the system of inhomogeneous linear equations for the amplitudes of the density matrix expansion.
-To compute the average of a single-particle operator (current, population, etc.) we need to know two-quasiparticle amplitudes.
-However, some truncation are to be made in the density matrix expansion for practical purposes.
-This results in an approximate solution of equation~\eqref{dsdt}.

-In this paper, we develop this approach on the specific example of electron transport through a quantum system (central region) with electron-phonon interaction.
-But the method can be easily extended to an arbitrary correlated central region.

 The remainder of the paper is organized as follows.
 In Sec.~2, we introduce the Lindblad master equation for an embedded system and its superoperator representation.
 Section~3 presents the nonequilibrium configuration interaction method.
 We discuss two different truncated expansions for the density matrix and apply the theory to calculate the steady-state current.
 In this section, we also proof that NECI method is current conserving.
-The numerical NECI calculations of the steady-state current and comparison with other approaches are presented in Sec.~4.
+The numerical NECI calculations of the steady-state current and comparison with the results obtained with the nonequilibrium Green's function formalism are presented in Sec.~4.
 Conclusions are given in Sec.~5.
 Appendix~A contains a summary of the superoperator formalism.
-Finally, in Appendix~B we provide details about NEGF calculations within the first Born approximation and the second-order perturbation theory.
 We use natural units throughout the paper: $\hbar= k_B = |e| = 1$, where $-|e|$ is the electron charge.